terraform-ibm-modules/terraform-ibm-cluster/README.md

 ## Compatibility

-This module is meant for use with Terraform 0.12.
-If you haven't [upgraded][terraform-0.12-upgrade] and need a Terraform 0.11.x-compatible version of this module, the last released version intended for Terraform 0.11.x is [1.1.1][v1.1.1].
+This module is meant for use with Terraform 0.13.

 ## Usage